For leaders at every level, their teams’ success relies on one thing more than anything else: Trust.

 The best leaders don’t just train or coach.
 They invest in relationships with employees and colleagues.
 They support others’ initiative and to grow and improve.

 You want to nurture development and advancement -– even if it means you’ll lose good employees – by helping them find opportunities and training.

 Trustworthy leaders don’t sweep issues under the rug.
 They don’t avoid difficult conversations or situations.

 Instead, you build trust by acknowledging situations are difficult and you need to address them to overcome and learn.
 Approach difficult situations as something you’ll go through together, not something people will have to shoulder alone.

 It seems obvious that to build trust you must tell the truth.
 But some leaders shy away from the truth when it’s uncomfortable.

-It’s important to tell employees when they aren’t meeting expectation – so you both can work on ways to improve – and when the’re exceeding expectations – so you can work on ways to help them move up.
+It’s important to tell employees when they aren’t meeting expectations – so you both can work on ways to improve – and when they’re exceeding expectations – so you can work on ways to help them move up.

 Equally important is truth from above.
 Be straight with your team about company information that affects them, especially if it’s negative, such as layoffs or downturns.

 Not much is more reassuring than a leader who stays calm and consistent under pressure.
 Leaders who do the opposite – become agitated, frustrated and angry – in stressful situations build walls, not trust.